Call: 2007 (Lincoln’s Inn)

 Education: LL.M, LL.B (hons) and Business Law

 Muhammad joined Chambers following the successful completion of his pupillage under the supervision and guidance of the Head of Chambers, Trevor Berriman.

-Muhammad is keen to develop a varied caseload and has assisted in the preparation, legal research and drafting in a broad range of work varying from personal bankruptcy matters, orders for possession and sale, and partnership disputes, through to judicial review applications, appeals against refusal of leave to remain, and immigration bail hearings, via private children and public care matters in addition to matrimonial finance disputes.
+Muhammad is keen to develop a varied caseload and has assisted in the preparation, legal research and drafting in a broad range of complex work; varying from personal bankruptcy matters, orders for possession and sale, and company partnership disputes, through to judicial review applications, appeals against refusal of leave to remain, and immigration bail hearings, via private children and public care matters in addition to matrimonial finance disputes.

 During October 2019 and in the infancy of his pupillage, Muhammad provided assistance and support to Ramby De Mello and Tony Muman in one of the most anticipated cases of the year: Birmingham City Council v Afsar and others (2019), which was heard over the course of five days in the High Court Birmingham District Registry.
 The Council’s claim for an injunction curbing protests outside of a primary school in Birmingham drew national media coverage.
 The trial itself involved a hybrid of complex legal arguments concerning parental rights, freedom of religious expression, direct and indirect discrimination, the internet and private social media communications.